baobabsoluciones/mango/docs/source/genetic/crossover.rst

 This crossover process is implemented in the method: :meth:`mask_crossover<mango.models.genetic.population.Population._mask_crossover>`

+.. _linear-label:

 Linear crossover
 ~~~~~~~~~~~~~~~~

-In this crossover a linear combination of the two parents is created and three children are created.
+In this crossover a linear combination of the two parents is created and three children are created, it was proposed by Wright :cite:p:`wright1991genetic`.
 The linear combination is defined by the following formula:

 .. math::
     \begin{align}